 Here are the results, arranged alphabetically: 17zuoye What it does: Online educationWhere it’s based: Beijing 3D Robotics What it does: DronesWhere it’s based: Berkeley, Calif.
 Airware Avant Beepi Betterment Edaijia.
 Taxicab Industry Has A New App To Compete With Uber - ReadWrite.
 This post appears courtesy of the Ferenstein Wire, a syndicated news service.
 Publishing partners may edit posts.
 For inquiries, please email author and publisher Gregory Ferenstein.
 The tech sector has shaken up innumerable industries, and whenever that happens, some enterprising types wonder if there's some opportunity in helping established players stave off the inevitable.

 But beating back the forces that threaten to destabilize their businesses is even harder than it looks, and few succeed.
 The taxi industry is no different.
 Would-be tech partners and investors sometimes ask me if they should design for, or invest, in this industry.
 See also: I Tested The Cutting Edge Of Taxi Innovation, And Things Went Awry Not that the industry doesn't keep trying.

 Partnering with cab companies can be tempting, since many have the resources to pay for a pretty app that apes those of Uber, Lyft and Sidecar.
+Cars Are Capped, And Riders Are Impatient.
+Uber And Lyft Can Innovate Quickly.
 Bits.blogs.nytimes.
 Business ideas - Agent of change: New startup helps young investors take first steps.
 Tarang Patel made his first investment when he had only just become a teenager.